The Moderator's Motto:

 In a cross-disciplinary conference such as this one, the moderator isn’t expected to lead a dialogue, chair a panel, or do anything else that involves familiarity with the subject.
 The main duties are making introductions, keeping everyone to schedule, and calling for audio-visual or other assistance if needed.

-The moderators at this conference will have very much the same duties as do the moderators at the Honors Transfer Council of California Building Bridges Conference that is held every year at U.C.
+The moderators at the IVC/SC Student Research Symposium will have very much the same duties as do the moderators at the Honors Transfer Council of California Building Bridges Conference that is held every year at U.C.
 Irvine.
 Because the duties are so similar (just the time allotments differ slightly), you can check out your duties here:

 We will try to have two moderators per session.